muefdo/Crypto-Platform/README.md

+**For safety purposes ı am not able to share all source codes.

 Welcome to CryptoHype, a cryptocurrency web page built using JavaScript, ReactJS, and NextJS, and powered by the CoinGecko API for live coin data.

 My goal with this project is to provide users with a sleek and user-friendly platform for tracking the latest cryptocurrency prices, news, and trends.
 I am continuously working to improve and enhance our web page with new features, and I invite you to join us on this journey.